Four Steps to Organize Your Network for Powerful Pinging

 1. Divide your network into categories.
 There’s no standard method here.
 Create a segmentation that works for you and your objectives.
 Personally, I use five categories: Personal, Customers, Prospects, Important Business Associates (which includes both people I’m in business with, and people I plan to be), and Aspirational Contacts.
 The “personal” category I don’t include on call lists, because these are people who I’m in contact with organically; the relationship is established, and when we talk, it’s as if we’d been in touch every day.

+2. Prioritize the list to decide how often to contact each person.
 I’ll go down my master list (which includes all the categories) and add the numbers 1, 2, or 3 next to each name.
 A “1” gets contacted at least each month; a “2” gets a quarterly call or email; a “3” I try to reach once a year, probably through a group communication like a holiday card.

 3. Schedule weekly outreach.
 I do this by segmenting my network into call lists.
 In time, your master list will become too unwieldy to work from directly.Your call lists will save you time and keep your efforts focused.
 They can be organized by your number ratings, by geography, by industry, and so on.
 It’s totally flexible.
 I make a habit of reviewing my master list at the end of the week and crosschecking it with the activities and travel plans I have for the following week.
 In this way, I stay up-to-date and have my trusty lists at my side all week long.